 An introduction to statistics including a study of frequency distributions, measure of location and variation, probability distributions, sampling distributions, and statistical inference.
 Hypothesis testing, ANOVA, and simple linear regression are also considered.
-Prerequisite: A grade of at least a "C" or better in MATH 1306 or higher.
+Prerequisite: A grade of "C" or higher in MATH 1306 or higher or placement by ALEKS exam.